-Everyone seeking to retire wants a comfortable retirement.
-Whether you are approaching retirement or are in the midst of your career, you may have questions about which type of retirement vehicle is best for you.
-In this article, we’ll primarily discuss some important differences between traditional Individual Retirement Accounts (IRA) or a company-sponsored 401(k) plans.
+Most people generally seek to retire comfortably.
+Whether you are approaching retirement or you are in the middle of your career, you may have questions about which type of retirement account is best for you.
+In this article, we’ll primarily discuss some important differences between traditional Individual Retirement Accounts (IRA) and company-sponsored 401(k) plans.
 Both offer the opportunity to save money for retirement with the objective of making that money grow.

-Is one type of vehicle better than the other?
+Is one account better than the other?
 Not necessarily.
 Each offers important advantages that help you save for your retirement, so it’s helpful to know the differences between them.
-Though there are many other types of retirement plans and IRAs, such as tax-exempt Roth IRAs, we’ll focus on traditional pre-tax IRAs and 401(k) plans, as these are two of the most common retirement vehicles.

 One of the biggest differences between these two types of retirement savings accounts is how they are set up.
-A 401(k) is an employer-sponsered plan; a traditional IRA is a retirement savings account and is typically set up by an investor through a brokerage firm or bank.
+A 401(k) is an employer-sponsored plan; a traditional IRA is a retirement savings account and is typically set up by an investor with earned income through a brokerage firm or bank.

 Unlike a 401(k), a traditional IRA is not sponsored by an employer.
-An individual (or an agent acting on the individual’s behalf) establishes the account, and then contributes after-tax dollars (which he or she may be able to deduct from taxes).
+An individual (or an agent acting on the individual’s behalf) establishes the account, and then they either roll pre-tax dollars into the account from another pre-tax retirement account or contribute after-tax dollars (which they may be able to deduct from taxes depending on their income).
 Only the investor or designated agent can make decisions regarding the account.
-A traditional IRA may offer more flexibility than a 401(k), depending on the retirement plan’s restrictions.
-Anyone under the age of 70.5 with taxable income can contribute to a traditional IRA, and can choose to invest in individual stocks, bonds, mutual funds, exchange-traded funds and a wide range of other investments.
-An investor can choose to open a traditional IRA through a broker or firm that provides the best investment choices.
+A traditional IRA may offer more investment flexibility than a 401(k), depending on the retirement plan’s restrictions.

 The contribution limits of 401(k)s are higher than those of an IRA, although these limits can change from time to time.
-For 2018, the annual contribution limit for 401(k)s is $18,500, and account holders who are 50 years of age or older can make additional “catch-up” contributions of up to $6000 per year
+For 2022, the annual contribution limit for 401(k)s is $19,500, and account holders who are 50 years of age or older can make additional “catch-up” contributions of up to $6,500 per year.i

 Many employers match an employee’s 401(k) contributions, which gives plan participants additional incentive to save.
 For example, an employer may choose to “match” employee contributions up to 3% of an employee’s salary, or at a higher or lower rate if they so elect.
 Typically, employer contributions are based on a specific percentage of an employee’s pay and are often subject to a vesting period.
 Employer matching helps the employee save more money and the power of compounding can help it grow faster, to provide more funds for use in retirement.

-A Roth IRA is another type of retirement vehicle with a different tax treatment: your contributions aren’t tax deductible—they are taxed as regular income.
-However, when you are retired and you take a withdrawal from your Roth IRA, that money is not taxed as income, since you already paid income tax on the contributions in the year you contributed them to your account.
+Another type of IRA is a Roth IRA.
+In contrast to a traditional IRA, you cannot deduct contributions to a Roth IRA.
+However, a Roth IRA offers tax-free growth and tax-free withdrawals for qualified distributions.
+So, when you are retired and you take a withdrawal from your Roth IRA, that money is not taxed as income since you already paid income tax on the contributions.
 Note that not everyone can contribute to a Roth IRA—there are contribution restrictions for people with higher income levels.
 For more information on the specific rules surrounding Roth IRAs, please visit www.irs.gov.

-A growing number of employers are now offering a fourth retirement savings option called a Roth 401(k), which combines some features of both a Roth IRA and a traditional 401(k).
-The hybrid nature of this account can make taxes somewhat more complex.
-Contributions to a Roth 401(k) are made on an after-tax basis, which means in retirement, you won’t pay taxes on distributions.
-Any matching contributions made by your employer must still go into the traditional 401(k) account, and, along with the earnings, will be taxed when they are withdrawn.
-As with a traditional 401(k), your ability to open a Roth 401(k) is not subject to any income restrictions.
+A growing number of employers are now offering a Roth 401(k) option, which combines some features of a Roth IRA and a traditional 401(k).
+Contributions to a Roth 401(k) are made on an after-tax basis, but growth and future qualified withdrawals are tax-free.
+However, any matching contributions made by your employer must still go into a traditional 401(k) account and, along with capital gains from the employer match, will be taxed as ordinary income when withdrawn.
+As with a traditional 401(k), your ability to participate in a Roth 401(k) is not subject to income restrictions.

 The primary objective of retirement accounts is to help people save money and invest for retirement, so retirement accounts often deter investors from taking withdrawals before retirement.
 However, if you need access to these funds before retirement, you may be able to obtain an exception to the 10% early withdrawal penalty depending on your circumstances.
 Generally, all retirement savings plans restrict withdrawals before age 59.5.
 However, Roth IRAs and Roth 401(k)s place additional restrictions on contributions made within the previous five years.

-There is also the “rule of 55,” which may allow you to take withdrawals from a 401(k) at age 55 under certain circumstances.ii If you are at least 55 and you leave the company that sponsors your 401(k) plan, you may be able to avoid the 10% early withdrawal penalty.
-Employees of some organizations can start taking penalty-free withdrawals at the age of 50.
+There is also the “rule of 55,” which may allow you to take withdrawals from a 401(k) at age 55 under certain circumstances.iii If you are at least 55 and you leave the company that sponsors your 401(k) plan, you may be able to avoid the 10% early withdrawal penalty.
+Employees of some organizations can start taking penalty-free withdrawals at the age of 50.iv

 Except in limited cases, withdrawals made before age 59.5 are taxed as income and subject to the 10% penalty.
 Even a “hardship withdrawal” is usually subject to a 10% penalty from the IRS and also taxed as ordinary income.
 However, there are some exceptions for specific circumstances and purchases.
-Also, each type of retirement accounts generally allows you to take withdrawals without any penalty if you become disabled and can no longer work.iii Before taking any action regarding potentially early withdrawals from your retirement accounts, be sure to consult with a licensed tax professional.
+Also, your retirement accounts may allow you to take withdrawals without any penalty if you become disabled and can no longer work.
+Before taking any action regarding early withdrawals from your retirement accounts, be sure to consult with a licensed tax professional.